Ttyl

 ttyl is a young adult novel written by Lauren Myracle.
 It is the first book in the 'Internet Girls' series.
 In 2004, it gained attention for being the first novel written entirely in the style of instant messaging conversation.
 The novel was a New York Times, Publishers Weekly, and a Book Sense bestseller. "ttyl" is internet slang for "Talk to you later", usually used in texting.

+The series

+The series includes four books (ttyl; ttfn; l8r, g8r; and yolo), as well as a book companion (bff: a girlfriend book you write together).
+The series follows best friends Maddie (madmaddie), Angela (SnowAngel), and Zoe (zoegirl) through high school.